 Awards work great for showing appreciation to employees who achieve certain milestones, help the company grow, improve teamwork, and much more.
 You can customize these awards to suit your industry, company culture, and team preferences.

 Some creative examples include:

-The more you know about what the achiever likes, the easier it can be to implement creative recognition.
+The more you know about what the achiever likes, the easier it can be to implement these creative ideas for employee recognition.

 Above and beyond awards usually go to team members who demonstrate exceptional work.
 This includes achieving top profits or landing a big client in a given period.
 You can go above and beyond to recognize an employee for this impressive achievement.

 An example of a creative above and beyond award is a temporary new title for the recipient.
 For example, "administrator Derek" turns into "top achiever Derek" for the week.
 You can even change their badges or door name plates.

 Wellness is an integral part of employee satisfaction.
 If you want to retain employees, it's imperative to take care of their well-being.
 Today, 80% of businesses with over 50 employees offer some type of wellness program.

 Even if you don't have a program yet, you can recognize employees by arranging health and wellness rewards like:

 One of the most creative wellness awards is to give the achiever official napping time during the workday for a week or a month.